 - We will acknowledge receipt of your complaint within 24 hours irrespective of the method of contact.

-We will reply to your complaint within 14 days.
+- We will aim to reply to your complaint within 14 days.
 If we find that we are unable to reply within 14 days, we will set a new date for reply and inform you.

 - Our reply will set out: